pocketchange/pocketchange-ios-sdk/README.md

 Move the SDK that you downloaded in step 2 into your project's root directory.
 For example, if the SDK resides at /src/pocketchange-ios-sdk, and your project is located at /src/my-application, move the SDK into /src/my-application, making the SDK's new root directory /src/my-application/pocketchange-ios-sdk.
 Keeping the SDK inside of your project, rather than as a stand-alone folder, simplifies dependency resolution and allows different projects to easily use different versions of the SDK.

 ### 2. Add the SDK's /usr Directory to Your Xcode Project as a Folder Reference
 From within Xcode, open the Project Navigator and select your project.
-Then, from the application menu, select File » Add Files to "<your project's name>...".
+Then, from the application menu, select File » Add Files to "&lt;your project's name&gt;...".
 Locate the SDK's /usr directory, and, under the "Folders" option, choose "Create folder references for any added folders".

 <img src="https://raw.github.com/pocketchange/pocketchange-ios-sdk/master/docs/images/sdk_import_dialog.png" alt="SDK File Import Dialog" />